TEE-CSA/TEE-Ideation/_posts/2023-12-07-Overview_IPYNB_2_.md

 ```$(selector).action()```

+- The selector refers to the HTML element/target elements (ie. class or ID)

-Some examples of these include:
+Some examples include:

 ```$(this).hide()``` - hides the current element.